axyut/cold/README.md

 ## Usage

-`playgo -h`
+`cold -h`

 ## Configuration

 About settings...
-A config file will be generated when you first run `playgo`.
+A config file will be generated when you first run `cold`.
 Depending on your operating system it can be found in one of the following locations:

--   macOS: ~/Library/Application\ Support/playgo/config.yml
+-   macOS: ~/Library/Application\ Support/cold/config.yml
--   Linux: ~/.config/playgo/config.yml
+-   Linux: ~/.config/cold/config.yml
--   Windows: C:\Users\me\AppData\Roaming\playgo\config.yml
+-   Windows: C:\Users\me\AppData\Roaming\cold\config.yml

 It will include the following default settings: